-According to a legend by Wilhem Hauff, the castle was built by the traveling home of Heimenstein.
+According to a legend by Wilhem Hauff, the castle was built by the giant Heim von Stein.
 In fact, the castle was built around 1270.
-From here until the late Middle Ages, the only Albaufstieg from the Neidlinger valley to controlled.
-Later, there were changing tenants, who were responsible for the castle together with the brick yard.
-1964 acquired the circle Nürtingen the plant.
+From here, the only ascent to the Alb from the Neidlinger valley was controlled until the late Middle Ages.
+Later there were changing tenants who were responsible for the castle together with the brick yard.
+In 1964 the Nürtingen district acquired the facility.

 Ruin Reussenstein - legendary with a wide view